NativeCI/docs/content/en/databases/mysql.md

 ---
-title: 'Login to management UI'
+title: 'MySQL'
-description: 'How to login to management UI for database deployed on NativeCI?'
+description: 'How to login to management UI for MYSQL database deployed on NativeCI?'
 position: 22
 category: 'Databases'
 features: